1587/speaking-exam/00-part3.md

 My answer:

 ```
-We judge its quality by sales data/volume and customer reviews
+We judge its quality by sales data/volume and customer reviews.

-It is silk.
-Because our silk is very beautiful that people like to buy it as a gift.
+It's silk.
+Because our silk is so beautiful that people like to buy it as a gift.

-Yes, I will buy them over the internet.
+Yes, I will buy them online.
-Firstly: Shopping online is cheaper than offline.
+Shopping online is cheaper than offline.
-Secondly: I can search more information about it(the souvenir).
+and I can search more information about them.
-Thirdly: I can check customer review.
+I also can check customer reviews.
 ```